pluralitybook/plurality/contents/english/03-03-technology-for-collaborative-diversity.md

 &nbsp;&nbsp;&nbsp;&nbsp; Estonia paragraph

 &nbsp;&nbsp;&nbsp;&nbsp;  Yet while Estonia pioneered the use of Plurality to transform a national government, both its size and its very early development limited what it could achieve.
 While it took longer to fully develop, in the last decade a small and mountainous island became the world's clearest example of a different path.
-Its story animates our next chapter.
+Its story animates our book.

-[^WEIRDest]: Henrich, J (2020) The WEIRDest People in the World: How the West Became Psychologically Peculiar and Particularly Prosperous https://en.wikipedia.org/wiki/The_WEIRDest_People_in_the_World
+[^WEIRDest]: Henrich, J (2020) [The WEIRDest People in the World](https://en.wikipedia.org/wiki/The_WEIRDest_People_in_the_World): How the West Became Psychologically Peculiar and Particularly Prosperous